 5:00 pm - 6:00 pm Jumano Trade Fair Interactive Game Demo

 - Be one of the first to test one of the interactive games we are building for Becoming Texas.
 Play a game of choice and chance, and learn about regional American Indians in Texas along the way.
 Give us your feedback, and help us make this a great experience for your students.

 6:00 pm - 7:20 pm Rotate through these following activities:

 - Explore the Comanche Motion exhibition on an exclusive Educator Tour, and hear from artist Eric Tippeconnic about how and why he created his paintings.

-- Examine the symbols of the Comanche Motion exhibition and experiment with art making techniques with guest presenters from The Contemporary Austin.
+- Examine the symbols and composition in the Comanche Motion exhibition and experiment with art making techniques with guest presenters from The Contemporary Austin

 7:30 pm Prize Drawing